 The Configuration class is in the namespace gridpack::utility.
-This class does not have a public constructor.
-The static method configuration() returns a pointer to the shared instance of this class used by all modules in an application.
+This class follows the C++ singleton pattern and does not have a public constructor.
+The static method configuration() returns a pointer to the shared instance of this class and guaratantees that the same instance is used by all modules in an application.
 The shared instance can be initialized with data from an external file using the code